stephbuon/faha-2022/README.md

 ## Code

-This repository contain the code will have to "clone" (akin to "download") the repository onto your computer.
-To do so:
+TO use this code, "clone" (i.e. "download") the repository onto your computer.

 #### Initial Clone